CTV Advertising: Strategies for Success

 6. Conduct A/B Testing

-You can use A/B comparative testing to see which ad types deliver the best results for your campaigns.
+You can use A/B comparative testing to see which ad types deliver the best campaign results.

 7. Set Up Frequency Capping

-Sometimes, the same CTV ads will show across multiple platforms or pages during a short period of time.
+Sometimes, the same CTV ads will show across multiple platforms or pages during a short period.
 This can frustrate viewers who engage with your content on all these platforms.
 Marketers can use frequency capping, which limits the number of views for every user and thus boosts ad performance and engagement.

-You can also make use of exclusion lists to ensure you aren’t paying twice to reach the same audience.
-Similary, inclusion lists allow you to focus ad buys on streaming services that you don’t have direct deals with.
+You can also use exclusion lists to ensure you aren’t paying twice to reach the same audience.
+Similarly, inclusion lists allow you to focus ad buys on streaming services you don’t have direct deals with.

 8. Measure Household-Level Metrics